 European countries welcome more than 480 million international visitors per year, more than half of the global market, and 7 of the 10 most visited countries are European nations.
 It's easy to see why - a well preserved cultural heritage, open borders and efficient infrastructure makes visiting Europe a breeze, and rarely will you have to travel more than a few hours before you can immerse yourself in a new culture, and dive into a different phrasebook.
 Although it is the world's smallest continent in land surface area, there are profound differences between the cultures and ways of life in its countries.
 Regions Europe consists of a diverse set of countries that each have their own identity and culture.
 Map of Europe's regions Cities This will always be a controversial and difficult choice, but here's our "top ten": Other destinations

-An Interactive Travel Guide to the Best of Ireland comprehensive travel guide to Ireland.
+Backpacking Ireland on a Budget.
 The Best of Ireland - Ireland's Top Ten Sights - What Not to Miss in Ireland - Ireland's Must-See Attractions.
 Planning a trip to Ireland can be a daunting task - what should I not miss?

 Or those attractions that do not seem so attractive any more close up.
 Ireland is no exception.
 Give them a miss.
+Or enjoy them with a pinch of salt, the choice is your's.
 Things to do in Dublin, Ireland.
 England.
 England ( i/ˈɪŋɡlənd/) is a country that is part of the United Kingdom.
 It shares land borders with Scotland to the north and Wales to the west.